Learn about the research that shows how participation in community college boosts student performance and success.

 An excellent way to improve your own personal learning is by teaching others.
 When you teach someone else a concept or theory, this information becomes solidified within your own mental knowledge base – which bodes well for your academic grades.

-Even if you are not an expert on the subject matter, you can coordinate for a study group, where all members help “teach” each other the subject matter.
+Even if you are not an expert on the subject matter, you can coordinate a study group, where all members help “teach” each other the subject matter.

 On some community college campuses, you can earn credits and/or wages for tutoring other students.
 Check with your tutoring center for job opportunities